w3c/wai-planning-and-managing/_planning-and-managing/implement.md

     some basic considerations for making your website more accessible to people with disabilities.
 -   [Web Accessibility Tutorials](/WAI/tutorials/) – Provides guidance
-    on how to create specific components of websites to meet WCAG 2.
+    on how to create specific components of websites to meet WCAG.
 -   [Before and After Demo](/WAI/demos/bad/) – Shows an inaccessible
     website and a retrofitted version of the same website with annotations.